THEOplayer/iOS-Connector/Code/Uplynk/docs/01-preplay.md

                                 contentProtected: true or false)
 ```

 - `id`: The ID field identifies the asset.
 Instead of a single string, developers can also specify an array of asset IDs as strings, which will be stitched into a continuous stream.
 Assets can also be identified by `externalIds` and a `userId`.
-In that case, you can instantiate a `.channel(ids: [list of channel IDs], userID: your user ID)` instead.
+In that case, you can instantiate a `.external(ids: [list of channel IDs], userID: your user ID)` instead.

 - `preplayParameters`: The `preplayParameters` object should have string-key-string-value combinations, which will be used as query parameters for the Preplay API call.
 Nested objects are not supported.